kevb/tdd-homework/README.md

 ### 6. Use TDD to create a new method `addString`.

 Writing tests first and following the 3 rules above, write a new method `addString`.
-The behavior for this method is described below.
-Write small tests for each behaviour then make the test pass before writing another test.
-Go as far as you can and check in your code after each test and each time you pass a test.

-The `addString` method should work like this:
+The behaviours for this method are described below, but try not to read ahead just write tests for a behaviour and then make the test pass.
+Refactor your code as you go.
+Check in your code everytime you write a new test or make one pass.

 1. The method takes one parameter which should be a string.